Skip to main menu Skip to content

 • Take MHFA at Work.
 MHFA at Work is a mental health training program companies can provide their employees.
 It teaches you how to notice and support an individual who may be experiencing a mental health or substance use concern or crisis in a work environment and connect them with appropriate employee and community resources.
 Employers interested in offering the training for their employees can learn more at MHFA.org/workplace.

-Certify as a MHFA First Aider to learn how to identify, understand and respond to someone with mental health and substance use challenges.
-Find a course and #BeThe1in15.
+Find a MHFA training near you and learn how to identify, understand and respond to someone with mental health and substance use challenges.

 Get the latest MHFA blogs, news and updates delivered directly to your inbox so you never miss a post.